kwindla/snowshoe-stamp-js-sample/README.md

 setting up on Amazon AWS EC2
 ----

-The following commands should get you up and running on a brand new Amazon Linux machine.
+The following commands should get you up and running on a clean Amazon Linux virtual machine instance.
 (This was tested on `amzn-ami-hvm-2014.03.2.x86_64-ebs (ami-d13845e1)`.)

 ```bash
 sudo rpm --import https://fedoraproject.org/static/0608B895.txt